 The construction industry is constantly changing.
 Every year there are new laws and regulations introduced for safety, sustainability or business.
 Technology also changes the way we paint.
 New products and materials mean we need to learn new skills and methods to stay up-to-date.
 Completing this course ensures you are completely up-to-date with all the latest techniques and safety information.
 It will help you become more professional, your business more profitable, and could save your life!

-Certificate III Painting and Decorating is recognised by the NSW Department of Fair Trading, the South Australian Office of Business Affairs, the Queensland Building and Construction Commission, the WA Building Commission, all Registered Training Organisations including TAFE, and all employers.
-It is also recognised in India, UAE, China, Hong Kong, Malaysia, Fiji, Samoa, Papua New Guinea, Tonga, South Africa, Kenya, and the Phillipines.
+Certificate III in Painting and Decorating is recognised by the NSW Department of Fair Trading, the South Australian Office of Business Affairs, the Queensland Building and Construction Commission, the Victorian Building Authority, the WA Building Commission, all Registered Training Organisations including TAFE, and all employers.

 All previous certificates are recognised.
 These include U.K City and Guilds, Scottish Level 3 Certificate, European qualifications, N.Z.
 Apprenticeship papers, Hong Kong, Canadian and Malaysian Certificate in Painting and Decorating.
 Having one of these certificates will help you complete faster